mordini/vue-actions-button/README.md

-# Vue 3 Toggle Button
+# Vue 3 Actions Button

-Toggle State on-off, because I got tired of re-making it for various little things.
+Actions State on-off, because I got tired of re-making it for various little things.

 ## How To Use